banner

 }

-In the processEventsForDeviceLocked method, the corresponding device is found based on the eventHubId from the device map, and if found, the corresponding device's process method is called to continue processing the event.
+In the processEventsForDeviceLocked method, the corresponding device is found based on the eventHubId from the device map.
+If found, the corresponding device's process method is called to continue processing the event.

 void InputReader::processEventsForDeviceLocked(int32_t eventHubId, const RawEvent* rawEvents,